SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%206.jpg)

 Use the drop down menu at the top to select the type of setup, you want to store or retrieve.
-After you have done that, you can use the buttons below the list to upload, download or delete a setup file from your simulator.
+After you have done that, you can use the buttons below the list to upload, download, rename or delete a setup file from your simulator.

 #### Tyre Pressure Advisor